EducloudAI/AI-Integration-Framework/README.md

 Instead of offering fragmented methods, it provides a complete structure for responsible, scalable and organization‑wide AI adoption.
 It translates recommendations into concrete actions, and actions into valuable, distinct components within the framework.

-The framework introduces eleven innovations that make it uniquely powerful.
+The framework introduces twelve innovations that make it uniquely powerful.

 ---